gbv/beaconspec/beacon.md

      METAVALUE   =  BEACONLINE

-Each link is given on a link line with its source field, optionally follwed by additional fields:
+Each link is given on a link line with its source token, optionally follwed by annotation token and target token:

      LINKS       =  LINK *( LINEBREAK LINK ) [ LINEBREAK ]